HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 To see which elements have MS flags, consult the "Snapshot Table" view of the profile.
 The "Differential Table" view hides MS flags inherited from the parent profile.
 The "Snapshot Table (Must Support)" view reflects the IG Publisher's interpretation of how MS flags translate to MS obligations, which may or may not coincide with the US Core/mCODE interpretation.

-The following rules apply in mCODE:

-* A profile without an MS flag does not have to be supported [^1].
-A participant MUST declare support for optional profiles in its CapabilityStatement.
-* Any MS flag or flags on an unsupported profile (as stated in participant's CapabilityStatement) do not carry MS obligations.
-* An element with an MS flag does not carry an MS obligation if it is nested and any one of the elements directly containing that element lacks an MS flag.
-However, if the participant *elects* to support the unflagged element or elements in that hierarchy, the elements below the gap then carry an MS obligation.
-* An element with an MS flag whose cardinality is 0..0 does not carry an MS obligation [^2].
-* A [required element](#required-elements) carries an MS obligation on the part of a Data Sender, regardless of whether that element has an MS flag.
-* A [required element](#required-elements) without an MS flag does not carry an MS obligation for the Data Receiver [^3].

 The following table explains how to interpret MS flags in certain cases involving complex elements.
 Requirements for Senders and Receivers for elements with MS obligations are [defined above](#sender-and-receiver-expectations).
 For the sake of completeness, this table covers certain cases not seen in mCODE.